arozhkov/jimi-robot/README.md

 __Before you begin:__ Although code is a mess, it does what it is supposed to do.
 I'm currently working on the improvements.

-1. Download [`jimi-<version>.zip`](http://bit.ly/TnY4NS) file.
-It contains all needed dependences except Weblogic client jars.
+1. Download [Jimi](http://bit.ly/TnY4NS).
+Archive contains all needed dependences except Weblogic client jars.
-1. Unzip archive. `jimi` folder  will be your `JIMI_HOME`.
+1. Unzip archive somewhere on your server.
-1. Depending on your OS update `run.bat` or `run.sh` with right value for `JIMI_HOME`.
+1. Open `jimi/run.sh` or `jimi\run.bat` and set `JIMI_HOME` variable with a path to `jimi` directory.

 If you plan to work with Weblogic servers, set `WLS_LIBS` variable with a path to the folder where `wljmxclient.jar` and `wlclient.jar` should be found.
-It is important to have both of them.
+It's important to have both of them.

 ## Configuration